Edward N. Parker: Later life

 The day after he retired, Parker set out for Florida with his wife, Elizabeth Denny née Hunter, in their 40 ft cabin cruiser.
-Thereafter, they would spend their winters each year in Pompano, Florida, and return to Annapolis in the spring.
+Thereafter, they would spend their winters each year in Pompano Beach, Florida, and return to Annapolis in the spring.
 In 1969, they decided to stay Florida permanently, moving to Lighthouse Point, Florida.
 Parker became the commodore of the Lighthouse Point Yacht Club, and the president of the Pompano Beach Gold Coast Council of the Navy League.
 Elizabeth died in 1981, and he married Louise Wildanger Southworth the following year.
 He acquired a stepson and two stepdaughters through this marriage.

 Parker died at his home in Lighthouse Point on 15 October 1989, and was buried in the United States Naval Academy Cemetery in Annapolis.